cheminfo-js/dummy/README.md

 * Create a [new repository](https://github.com/organizations/cheminfo-js/repositories/new) on GitHub. (__DO NOT INITIALIZE IT__)
 * Push the initial code to GitHub (the two commands to use are provided at the end of the new repository wizard)

+## Install a new dependency

+You may go on http://www.npmjs.org and look for an interesting project

+After you will enter

+`npm install theNameOfTheProject --save` This will add this dependency in package.json

+You can then load it in the project with a usual `require('theNameOfTheProject')`

 ## Configure release hooks

 * [Travis CI](https://travis-ci.org/profile)